Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: Details of fitting procedure

-Data (best-fits $\pm 1\sigma$) for quark Yukawas and mixing parameters, as well as charged lepton Yukawas, are listed below, taken from \cite{Babu:2016bmy} with RG effect running up to $M_{\rm GUT}=2\times 10^{16}$ GeV.
+Data ($\text{bf}\pm 1\sigma$) for quark Yukawas and mixing parameters, as well as charged lepton Yukawas, are listed below, taken from \cite{Babu:2016bmy} with RG effect running up to $M_{\rm GUT}=2\times 10^{16}$ GeV.

-For charged lepton yukawas, we have quoted error to be 1\% uncertainty in their masses to relax the difficulty induced by the tiny experimental errors of charged lepton masses \cite{Babu:2024ahk}.
+For charged lepton Yukawas, we have quoted error to be 1\% uncertainty in their masses to relax the difficulty induced by the tiny experimental errors of charged lepton masses \cite{Babu:2024ahk}.
 Oscillation data except $\Delta m^2_{21}$ and $\sin^2\theta_{12}$ in the normal ordering are taken from NuFIT 6.0 \cite{Esteban:2024eli}.
-In the normal ordering,
+We apply following four versions of data: normal ordering for IC24 with SK atmospheric data (denoted as {\tt N1}),